danielyewright/randomuser-json-export/README.md

 node index.js
 ```

 The output JSON file will be in the root of the package directory.
+By default, the utility only get 20 results from the API.